Visual-Computing-2022-2/Talleres/content/_index.md

 ## Cesar Esteban Diaz Medina *(Cesardiaz18)*
 I am a System Engineering Student of Universidad Nacional de Colombia in this moment I am in eighth semester of my career.
 I have got interested in technical aspects such as cryptography, algoritmhs and data structures.
 I like video games and table tennis.
 If you want to see some of my work you can visit my [github repository](https://github.com/Cesardiaz18).

+### Daniel Santiago Silva Capera *(dasilvaca)*

+I am a 20 years old systems engineering student at the National University of Colombia, working nowadays as infrastructure engineer at Huawei.
+Itś my eighth smester of my undergraduate degree.
+I have a great ability to solve problems, as well as to design and implement software for different applications.
+I am passionate about technology and also a dedicated person, always looking for ways to solve and complete all the challenges that are presented to me.
+Iḿ specially interested on Linux distros, networking, security and software development.
+In my free time I like to play video games, watch movies and series, and walking around in the outside.
+To know more about me and the projects I've helped to develop, you can visit my [github repository](https://github.com/dasilvaca).